Bilumen Ballon Ceiling Lamp

 Designers that worked for the company: Nuccio Bertone, Rodolfo Bonetto, Sergio Asti (the Paracarro lamp), Giugiaro Design, Vittorio Gregotti, Isao Hosoe (Valenti Hebi lamp), Hans Von Klier, Richard Sapper, Marco Zanuso, De Pas d’Urbino Lomazzi, Giorgina Castiglioni and many others.

-Today the Ballon (French) or Palloncino (Italian for balloon) lamp is manufactured by Illum Kunstlicht from The Netherlands and made in 3 sizes: small, medium and big.
+Until 2018 the Ballon (French) or Palloncino (Italian for balloon) lamp was manufactured by Illum Kunstlicht from The Netherlands.
+It was made in 3 sizes: small, medium and big.
 The medium lamp is 35 cm / 13.77”.
+It is no longer in production.

 Little is known about the French designer Yves Christin, but he also designed furniture for Antonageli, Biobject and Airborn.